 Smoke Free Places: Smoking is prohibited in almost all indoor public places, indoor workplaces, and public transport.
-However, smoking may be permitted in hotel guest rooms, international airports may have designated smoking areas, and non-air conditioned facilities serving food and/or drinks are smoke free only in the areas where food and/or drinks are served.
+However, international airports may have designated smoking areas and hotels may permit smoking in guest rooms.
+Non-air conditioned facilities serving food and/or drinks are smoke free only in the areas where food and/or drinks are served.
 Smoking is prohibited in the following outdoor places: facilities for exercise, sports training, sports playing, and sports competitions of every kind, public parks, zoological parks, and amusement parks, children’s playgrounds, and markets.

 Tobacco Advertising, Promotion and Sponsorship: The law imposes a ban on most forms of tobacco advertising and promotion.
 However, the prohibition does not apply to “live broadcast from abroad via radio or television” and “printed matters printed outside” Thailand.
 Tobacco product displays are banned except at duty-free shops for persons leaving Thailand.
-Because the law contains a definition of “advertising” only, and not a definition of “tobacco advertising and promotion,” it is unclear whether some types of promotional activity are prohibited under the advertising ban.
-Although the law does not specifically prohibit the use of non-tobacco brand names on tobacco products, it is prohibited under the general ban on tobacco advertising.
-Sponsorship is permitted, although there are restrictions on the publicity of sponsorship in that publicity may not include brand names or trademarks.
+Although sponsorship by the tobacco industry is allowed, some forms of publicity of the sponsorship are prohibited.

-Pursuant to the Tobacco Products Control Act, the Ministry of Public Health issued numerous Notices regulating packaging and labeling, including: 1) Ministry of Public Health Notice of Rules, Procedures, and Conditions for the Display and Content of Cigarette Labels, 2009 (regulating health warnings for cigarettes); 2) Notification of the Ministry of Public Health (No. 10) B.E.
+Pursuant to the Tobacco Products Control Act, the Ministry of Public Health issued numerous Notices regulating packaging and labeling, including: 1) Ministry of Public Health Notice of Rules, Procedures, and Conditions for the Display and Content of Cigarette Labels, 2009 (now superseded); 2) Notification of the Ministry of Public Health (No. 10) B.E.
 2549 (requiring toxic and carcinogenic emissions disclosure statements on cigarettes); 3) Notification of the Ministry of Public Health (No. 13) 2550 (regulating health warnings for cigars); 4) Notification of the Ministry of Public Health B.E.2550 (A.D.
 2007) (regulating health warnings on loose tobacco); 5) Ministry of Public Health Notice (Volume 15, A.D.
-2011) (prohibiting misleading statements); and 6) Ministry of Public Health Notice (No. 16, 2011) (issuing statements on toxins and carcinogens to appear on the sides of packaging).
-In March 2013, the Ministry of Health issued the Notice of Rules, Procedures, and Conditions for the Display of Images, Warning Statements, and Contact Channels for Smoking Cessation on Cigarette Labels, 2013.
-This Notice establishes new graphic health warnings and other packaging and labeling requirements.
-These new requirements were set to take effect in October 2013, but are delayed pending the outcome of litigation.
+2011) (prohibiting misleading statements); 6) Ministry of Public Health Notice (No. 16, 2011) (issuing statements on toxins and carcinogens to appear on the sides of packaging); and 7) Ministry of Public Health Notice of Rules, Procedures, and Conditions for the Display of Images, Warning Statements, and Contact Channels for Smoking Cessation on Cigarette Labels, 2013 (establishing new graphic health warnings and other packaging and labeling requirements).

 Also pursuant to the Tobacco Products Control Act, the Ministry of Public Health issued the Directive Procedures for Distribution of Tobacco Products, which clarifies that the display of tobacco products at point of sale is prohibited, except at duty-free shops for persons leaving Thailand, under the ban on advertising, promotion and sponsorship.